 Houston Communication Programs

-- Those looking to attend a historically black institution can find bachelor's and master's degrees as well as a minor program in communication at the public school Texas Southern University, which is also roughly five miles from downtown Houston.
+- Those looking to attend a historically black institution can find bachelor's and master's degrees in communication at the public school Texas Southern University, which is also roughly two miles from downtown Houston.

-- The University of St. Thomas, a private university with a religious affiliation, has communication bachelor's and master's degree programs.
-The campus is situated about three miles from central Houston.
+- The University of St. Thomas, a private university with a religious affiliation, has a communication minor and bachelor's and master's degree programs.
+The campus is situated about two miles from central Houston.

 Comparison of Schools

 The tuition costs and enrollment numbers vary a great deal among the profiled universities.
 Use this table to compare these and other factors that might affect your education decision.

 |University of Houston||Texas Southern University||University of St. Thomas|

 |School Type||Public, 4-year university||Public, 4-year university||Private, non-profit, 4-year university|

 |Annual Undergraduate Tuition and Fees (2017-2018)|| $9,706 in-state;